postmanlabs/labs-docs/_posts/02_sending_and_viewing_responses/2016-07-11-working_with_client_certificates.md

 You do not have to perform any extra steps to use a certificate if it is added to the `Certificate Manager`.
 If you make a request to the set domain, the certificate will automatically be sent with the request.
 (Provided you make the request over HTTPS)

-We can verify this.
+You can verify this.
 To do so, open up your Postman Console (Cmd/Ctrl + Alt + C).
 You can read more about it [here](http://blog.getpostman.com/2016/08/26/the-postman-console/).
 A new window should open up.

-Now, let's send a request to `https://echo.getpostman.com/get`, keeping the Postman Console open.
+Now, send a request to `https://echo.getpostman.com/get`, keeping the Postman Console open.
 Notice we're using `https` to make sure the certificate is sent.
 Once the response arrives, switch over to the Postman Console.
 You should see your request there.
 If you expand your request, you should be able to see which certificate was sent along with the request.

 ![](https://cloud.githubusercontent.com/assets/7689783/19721699/0ccdeada-9b91-11e6-98af-eb08f8e68f5b.png)

 ### Remove a Certificate

-To remove a certificate, you can use the `Remove Certificate` next to the certificate in the `Certificate Manager`
+To remove a certificate, you can use the `Remove Certificate` button next to the certificate in the `Certificate Manager`

 ![](https://cloud.githubusercontent.com/assets/7689783/19721340/7a071024-9b8f-11e6-97d2-814aa3075c80.png)